-62. Kerem Bolukbasi served as Exactech's Chief Financial Officer and Treasurer from 2020 through August 2022, at which time he was relieved of his duties upon the advice and consent of TPG Board Members.
-Prior to assuming his role as Chief Financial Officer and Treasurer of Exactech, Inc., Mr. Bolukbasi worked for TPG as a private equity operations executive, providing interim executive leadership and operational support of the management teams and board of directors for TPG portfolio companies.
+64. Kerem Bolukbasi served as Exactech's Chief Financial Officer and Treasurer from 2020 through August 2022, at which time he was relieved of his duties upon the advice and consent of TPG Capital Board Members.
+Prior to assuming his role as Chief Financial Officer and Treasurer of Exactech, Inc., Mr. Bolukbasi served as a TPG Employee including a private equity operations executive for TPG Capital, providing interim executive leadership and operational support of the management teams and board of directors for TPG portfolio companies.
 Mr. Bolukbasi also served as a TPG Advisor to Exactech.